15925 E. Whittier Blvd. Whittier, CA 90603

 Glaucoma is a leading cause of blindness, especially for the elderly.
 Two million Americans over the age of 40 are afflicted with this eye disease, called “the silent thief of sight” because it often causes permanent vision damage without any obvious symptoms or warning.

-For this reason, it is critically important to schedule regular eye exams: loss of sight from glaucoma can often be prevented with early diagnosis and treatment.
+For this reason, it is critically important to schedule regular eye exams: loss of sight from glaucoma can be slowed or prevented with early diagnosis and treatment.

 What is glaucoma?

 Glaucoma is a disease of the eye involving progressive damage to the optic nerve due to a build-up of pressure inside the eye.
 The optic nerve consists of millions of nerve fibers which carry visual images to the brain.
 When pressure inside the eye increases, these fibers may be damaged, causing blind spots to develop.
-If the entire nerve is destroyed, blindness results.
+If the entire nerve is destroyed vision will be lost completely.

 Copyright 2011: Marshburn Eye Center.
 Eye Doctor Orange County.
 All rights reserved.